Chart Color Schemes

 Health performance in Port Augusta is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Port Augusta faces significant health challenges, as indicated by health data.
+Port Augusta faces significant health challenges, as indicated by its health data.
 Both younger and older age groups have a notable prevalence of common health conditions.

 Frequently Asked Questions - Health